 Best cheap record players and turntables for 2020

 Cheap doesn’t necessarily mean you have to compromise on quality.
-We’ve discovered Best Buy record player and turntable that won't cost thousands, or even hundreds, of pounds.
-In fact, the test results below show you great record players for less than £200 and even £150.
+We’ve discovered that won't cost thousands, or even hundreds, of pounds.
+In fact, the test results below show you great record players for around £200 and even less.

 Although the price may be small, they’re all easy to use and produce good sound quality, so listening to your records will be a delight rather than disappointing.

-But, beware, we've tested plenty of cheap Don't Buy record players and turntables that don't live up to these bargain models.
+But, beware, we've tested plenty of cheap that don't live up to these bargain models.
 Pick the wrong one and you'll be fumbling around to start your records, before being subjected to horrible sound.
-We've rounded up the worst-offending cheap record players and turntables we've tested too.
+We've rounded up the and turntables we've tested too.

 And here are the record players and turntables to avoid